 - Pain in the region of your anus

-Non-appearance of blood mixed with stools, in addition to the above-mentioned signs and symptoms
+Non-appearance of blood mixed with stools, in addition to the signs mentioned above and symptoms

-Despite the fact that Bawaseer is difficult, they aren’t life-threatening, and they leave people alone without a care on a regular basis.
+Even though Bawaseer is difficult, they aren’t life-threatening, and they leave people alone without care.
 If you have them regularly, you can develop frailty-related side effects such as shortness and fair skin due to blood misfortune, but this is rare.
 The symptoms of Bawaseer are usually not severe.
 After a few days, they typically resolve on their own.
-The following are some of the symptoms that a person with Bawaseer may have: Around the anus, a rough, probably painful lump can be felt.
-There are no obvious signs in about 40% of people with pathological hemorrhoids.
+There are no apparent signs in about 40% of people with pathological hemorrhoids.
 Internal and external hemorrhoids can appear in various ways, but many people suffer from both.

 Anemia-causing bleeding is unusual, and life-threatening bleeding is even rarer.
 When confronted with a crisis, many people are ashamed and seek medical help only when the situation has progressed.
 The following are some of the signs and symptoms of Bawaseer: When passing stool, there is bleeding.
 Itching and pain Anus has a swollen and reddened area around it.
 Anal mucus discharge Hard lumps forming around the anus Irritating bowel movements